 Repository Management with Nexus

-With a staging profile configured and a deployment completed as outlined in Section 11.2, “Configuring the Nexus Staging Suite” and Section 11.3, “Configuring your Project for Deployment”, you will have an automatically generated Staging Repository.
-All list of all staging repositories can be accessed by selecting the Staging Repositories item in the Build Promotion menu and is displayed in Figure 11.11, “Staging Repositories List Panel”
+With a staging profile configured and a deployment completed as outlined in Section 11.2, “Configuring the Nexus Staging Suite” and Section 11.3, “Configuring Your Project for Deployment”, you will have an automatically generated staging repository.
+A list of all staging repositories can be accessed by selecting the Staging Repositories item in the Build Promotion menu and is displayed in Figure 11.11, “Staging Repositories List Panel”.

-The header of this view provides buttons to Close, Promote, Release or Drop the staging repository currently selected in the list below.
-The Refresh button can be used to force a reload of repositories.
-The Filter by profile drop-down allows you to select one or multiple staging profiles, from which the repositories in the list were created.
+Actions for the selected staging repository/ies in the list include options to Close, Promote, Release or Drop.
+The Refresh button can be used to force a reload of the list of repositories.
+The Filter by profile drop-down allows you to select one or multiple staging profiles from which the repositories in the list were created.
 The list of repositories itself displays a number of columns with details for each repository.
 Further columns can be added by pressing on the drop-down triangle beside the currently selected column.
 Sorting by a single column in Ascending or Descending order can be set from the same drop-down as the column addition.

-When triggering a transition for a staging repository from e.g., the open state to a the closed state a background task performs all the necessary operations.
-Since these are potentially longer running the user interface is not immediately updated and displays a in progress icon.
+When triggering a transition for a staging repository from e.g., the open state to a the closed state, a background task performs all the necessary operations.
+Since these are potentially longer running tasks, the user interface is not immediately updated.
 You are required to press Refresh to get the latest state of all repositories.